About Us

 Using the Orton Gillingham tutoring approach, we have designed a multisensory program for students with learning differences.
 Our multisensory program involves utilizing the four learning pathways: hearing, seeing, touching, and scribing.
 Our belief includes working from simple to complex and strengthening the underlying concepts students struggle with.
 We place importance on discovery in learning, rather than memory.

-Our education director, Hebah Ali, is a certified mathematics and science teacher for the Vancouver School Board and Surrey School District.
+Our education director, Hebah Ali, is a certified mathematics and science teacher for the New Westminster School Board.
 Although other instructors teach OG concepts, Hebah has created a program which closely connects the Orton Gillingham curriculum with the B.C.
 Ministry standards.
 Our program works to help students meet the connection between tutoring and school.

 Orton Gillingham